kwilteam/kwil-db/deployments/helm/README.md

 ```

 Every chart could be deployed alone with its own dependency, eg. if you deploy `kwild` or `hasura`, there will be a postgres instance.

-When deploy `kwil` locally, only one postgres instance will be created and shared between `kwild` and `hasura`.

 When deploy `kwil` with an existing postgres(local or cloud), you need to overwrite default values, take a look at `kwil/staging-values.yaml` for reference.